 4 Ways You Didn't Know You Were Damaging Your Eyes

-We can all vouch that health is on a sliding scale, and our eyes are no exception.
+We all know that personal health is important, and your eyes are no exception.
 We do our best to protect our eyes and stay healthy.
 We spend most of our day either in harsh blue light, working on our laptop, staring at our smartphones or in the sun with no eye protection.
 It’s no surprise that it is harder than ever to keep our eyes healthy.
 According to the Centers for Disease Control and Prevention (CDC), about 12 million people over 40 in the U.S. have vision impairment, and around 61 million U.S. adults are at high risk for major vision loss.
 Beyond genetics and age, there are several factors to consider when looking into the health of your eyes.

 1) Computer Time

 Whether we work in an office or not, we spend a great amount of our lives looking at a computer screen.
-This includes grade school kids, college students, young professionals, medical professionals, and even the technology inept.
+This includes young children, college students, young professionals, medical professionals and a wide range of other individuals.
 With dry and irritated eye being the biggest symptom, it’s easy to overlook the concerning long-term effects on your eyes.

 What are the solutions to something like this?
 We all need a computer for most things in our life.
 Just like with any functional necessity, we need to use it in the safest way.